Fonse99/Facultative_quiz/README.md

 ### React Application

+Inside quiz application we go to move to "todo-app" folder, and run follow:

 * Run "npm i" to download all applicacation dependencies

 * Run "npm run build" putting before the value for environment variable like this: **REACT_APP_API_URL=http://localhost:9000/api/todos**